anyproto/tantivy-go/README.md

 ## Disclaimer
 This project is still in development and might not be ready for production use.
 The API is subject to change, and the project may contain bugs.
 Please use with caution.

+## Features
+### Jieba Tokenizer
+This library includes the Jieba feature by default, which provides Chinese text segmentation.
+However, if you do not need this functionality, you can build the library without it to save approximately 5MB of the dictionary.

 ## Installation

 ```bash